Scottie Scheffler Betting Profile: The Sentry - PGA TOUR

 Scheffler's Recent Performances

-- Scheffler has finished with a score lower than the tournament average in four of his last five events, including two finishes within three strokes of the leader.
+- Scheffler has finished with a score lower than the tournament average in four of his last five appearances, including two finishes within three strokes of the leader.

-- He has carded an average score of -8 over his last five appearances.
+- He has an average score relative to par of -8 in his last five tournaments.

 - Off the tee, Scottie Scheffler has averaged 308.9 yards in his past five tournaments.